 Under the auspices of the United Nations, twenty months of negotiations and a series of partial settlements between the government of El Salvador and the rebel Farabundo Martí National Liberation Front (FMLN) culminated January 16, 1992 in the signing of the Chapultepec Peace Accords in Mexico City.
 The implementation of the accords initiated a transition from war to peace and profoundly transformed political life in El Salvador.[xlii]

-We coded this case as ending through a process of moderation, as determined by both international and domestic actors.
+We coded this case as ending through strategic shift away from directly targeting civilians, influenced by both international and domestic actors.
 We included the leadership change that resulted from the 1984 elections

 Bonnier, Raymond .
 1982.
 “Reagan’s Salvador Rights Report: The Balance Sheet,” The New York Times, February 26.